-Chris: So you mentioned the Fed and the central banks, and so as we look at what the ECB, the European Central Bank, and what the Federal Reserve have been doing in terms of slowing their classic quantitative easing stance as they pull back and we've already started to see the emergence of a quantitative tightening environment, what is the stand of those central banks going forward and how do you think about impact on things like rates and inflation as you were discussing?
+Christopher Hayward: So you mentioned the Fed and the central banks, and so as we look at what the ECB, the European Central Bank, and what the Federal Reserve have been doing in terms of slowing their classic quantitative easing stance as they pull back and we've already started to see the emergence of a quantitative tightening environment, what is the stand of those central banks going forward and how do you think about impact on things like rates and inflation as you were discussing?

-Our view going into the end of the year was that the Fed would probably hike rates a couple of times this year.
+You know, our view going into the end of the year was that the Fed would probably hike rates a couple of times this year.
 They would continue to allow the balance sheet to run down.
 In a world of stable and moderate economic growth, perhaps we would see a technical hike from the ECB to bring rates back to zero and we were looking for, you know, one, maybe two hikes out of the Bank of England over the course of 2019.

 Given all the volatility that we saw in markets late last year, you know, the Fed has really led the charge and come out to say, “Look, you know, we're not as rushed when it comes to the normalization of monetary policy as perhaps we were suggesting at the end of 2018.”